-The empty Morse test PCB (printed circuit board) component side up (this is the side you put the components on to).
+The empty Morse test PCB (printed circuit board) component side up (This is the side you put the components on to).

 Fit the LED next, be careful to get it the right way around, The short leg needs to go into the hole with the square solder pad.
 Solder these components ensuring that you haven’t bridged the connections. and cut off the leads just after the solder joint.